What is debt consolidation?

 a.
 Manage your debts more easily

 You can easily manage your payments and in a more convenient way than juggling several kinds of debts.
-You will have less hassle while dealing with paperwork as you get to receive only one set of statement, and of course, you have the advantage of dealing with a single point of contact. single lender with a
+You will have less hassle while dealing with paperwork as you get to receive only one set of statements, and of course, you have the advantage of dealing with a single point of contact with a single lender with a

 b.
 Simplify your debt repayment process